MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-upgrade-errors.md

 ---
 title: Unable to upgrade Azure Kubernetes Service cluster
-description: This article helps you troubleshoot the most common errors when you upgrade an Azure Kubernetes Service cluster. ms.date: 03/15/2022
+description: This article helps you troubleshoot the most common errors that occur when you upgrade an Azure Kubernetes Service cluster. ms.date: 03/15/2022
 author: genlin
 ms.author: genli